 First, we recommend that you download the Nation Recreation and Park Association's Dirty Dozen pamphlet to see the top 12 ways most playgrounds are not compliant.

-For existing playgrounds, there are many ways you can bump up the safety of your existing play structures.
-We even offer a downloadable Playground Safety Checklist to make it super-easy for you to get your playspace into compliance.
-Some great FREE ways to increase the safety of your playground equipment may be of help, also.
-Such as:
+For existing playgrounds, there are many ways you can increase the safety of your existing play structures.
+We even offer a downloadable Playground Safety Checklist to make it super-easy for you to get your play space into compliance.
+Some great FREE ways to increase the safety of your playground equipment may be of help as well, such as:

 - Keep It Clean.
 It may seem a bit trite, but keeping your playground clean is one of the first and most important lines of defense against playground misuse, vandalism and deterioration.